TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Data analysis tools
 ^^^^^^^^^^^^^^^^^^^

-Data anlysis tools allow users to interactively analyse image data in a visually asisted way in the `viewer`_.
-They are implemented in the :mod:`tmlib.tools` package and available with `Pandas <http://pandas.pydata.org/>`_ or `pySpark <http://spark.apache.org/docs/0.9.0/python-programming-guide.html>`_ backend.
+Data anlysis tools allow users to interactively analyse image data in a visually asisted way in the :ref:`viewer <viewer>`.
+They are implemented in the :mod:`tmlib.tools` package and available for the `Pandas <http://pandas.pydata.org/>`_ or `pySpark <http://spark.apache.org/docs/0.9.0/python-programming-guide.html>`_ libraries.
 The server submits client tool requests to the available computational resources for asynchronous processing.
 This is done on the one hand to remove load from the web server and on the other hand because *spark* jobs require a driving process.

-The main entry point for tool functionliaty is :meth:`ToolRequestManager.main <tmlib.tools.manager.ToolRequestManager.main>`.
+The main entry point for tool functionliaty is ``__main__()`` method of :class:`ToolRequestManger <tmlib.tools.manager.ToolRequestManager>`.
 It is accessed by a :class:`ToolJob <tmlib.tools.jobs.ToolJob>` via the command line using the ``tm_tool.py`` script, which gets autogenerated from the parser provided by :class:`ToolRequestManager <tmlib.tools.manger.ToolRequestManager>`.

 For more information on how to develop new tools and make them available to the UI, please refer to the documentation of the :mod:`tmlib.tools` package.
 Already implemented tools, such as :class:`Clustering <tmlib.tools.clustering.Clustering>` or :class:`Heatmap <tmlib.tools.heatmap.Heatmap>` should also serve as an example and a good starting point for developing a new tool.

 .. note:: In contrast to a *workflow step*, a *tool* also requires some frontend developement.
 This design decision was made to give developers as much flexiblity as possible when it comes to the design of new tools.
 The potential uses cases are consequently too broad to be handled entirely client-side.
 Please refer to `data analysis tools <data-analysis-tools-frontend>`_ in the frontend section for more details on how to develop a tool client-side.

 A :class:`WorkflowStep <tmlib.workflow.workflow.WorkflowStep>` and a :class:`Tool <tmlib.tools.base.Tool>` both represent a distributed computational task, but from a conceptual point of view, they are two different things.
-The former is used in the `workflow manager <user-interface-workflow-manager>`_ for general image processing, while the latter is used in the `viewer <user-interface-viewer>`_ for machine learning tasks.
+The former is used in the `workflow manager <user-interface-workflow-manager>`_ for general image processing tasks, while the latter is used in the :ref:`viewer <user-interface-viewer>` for machine learning tasks.
 This doesn't mean that image processing and machine learning should be handled separately per-se.
 For example, pixel-based image segmentation would be an execellant use case for a tool.
 From a technical perspective, a *workflow step* represents a collection of batch jobs that can be *run* in parallel (plus an optional subsequent *collect* job), whereas a tool request is handled as a `MapReduce <https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html>`_ job in form of a `Spark application <http://spark.apache.org/docs/latest/submitting-applications.html>`_.
-These two types of jobs are generally also processed on different types of clusters, e.g. `Slurm <http://slurm.schedmd.com/>`_ (a workflow manager typically deployed on classical high-performance computing clusters) and `YARN <https://hadoop.apache.org/docs/r2.7.2/hadoop-yarn/hadoop-yarn-site/YARN.html<Paste>`_ (a resource manager for "big data" clusters), respectively. *TissueMAPS* combines both types of clusters to process tool requests: tool jobs get submitted via *Slurm* using the ``spark-submit`` command with ``--master yarn --deploy-mode client``.
-The driver program is thereby launched directly on the *Slurm* compute node within the spark-submit process.
-The resources for that "local" job are managed by *Slurm*, while the remote, distributed *Spark* application is managed by *YARN*.
-The advantages of this combined approach are two fold: First, we get rid of the driver process and can handle and monitor it the same way as any other job, e.g. a *workflow step*.
+These two types of jobs are generally also processed on different types of clusters, e.g. `Slurm <http://slurm.schedmd.com/>`_ (a workflow manager typically deployed on classical high-performance computing clusters) and `YARN <https://hadoop.apache.org/docs/r2.7.2/hadoop-yarn/hadoop-yarn-site/YARN.html>`_ (a resource manager for "big data" clusters), respectively. *TissueMAPS* combines both types of clusters to process tool requests: tool jobs get submitted via *Slurm* using the ``spark-submit`` command with ``--master yarn --deploy-mode client``.
+The driver program is thereby launched directly on the "local" compute node within the spark-submit process.
+The resources for that job are managed by *Slurm* (or more generelly speaking by *GC3Pie*), while the remote, distributed *Spark* application is managed by *YARN*.
+The advantages of this combined approach are two fold: First, we run the driver process as a batch job and can thereby handle and monitor it via *GC3Pie* the same way as any other job, e.g. a *workflow step*.
 Second, we can execute any non-*Spark* code in the "local" Python environment, without having to distribute the code to the *YARN* cluster.
-This becomes particularly useful for tool requests that might be processed via the *pandas* library, although the job gets executed via ``spark-submit``, because it gives developers to freedom to not implement a *spark* interface for their tool.
+This becomes particularly useful for tool requests that might be processed via the *pandas* library, although the job has been executed via ``spark-submit``.
+This gives developers to freedom to not implement a *spark* library interface for their tool.
+The same of course applies when processing tool request on *localhost*, i.e. with ``--master local``.

-.. note:: At the moment *Spark* jobs only interact with the database and don't have access to the shared filesystem.
-This is because, by default, the *YARN* cluster uses the `Hadoop Distributed File System (HDFS) <https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html>`_.
-However, it would be possible to replace it with `GlusterFS <https://github.com/gluster/glusterfs-hadoop>`_, which is used by *TissueMAPS* on nodes of the *Slurm* cluster.
-This would allow the exchange data between the two clusters without the need to import lots of image data into *HDFS*.
+.. note:: At the moment *spark* tool jobs only interact with the database and don't have access to the shared filesystem.
+This is because the *YARN* cluster uses by default the `Hadoop Distributed File System (HDFS) <https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html>`_.
+However, it would be possible to replace it with `GlusterFS <https://github.com/gluster/glusterfs-hadoop>`_, which is used by *TissueMAPS* on nodes of the *Slurm* cluster, and therby allow the exchange data between the two clusters without the need to import image data into *HDFS*.

 .. _jterator-module-development: